omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 The tracker network must verify the signature.
 If all correct, then sync it to neighbors and push it to connected nodes.

+## adding liquidity

+Adding liquidity to lightning network is simple: just open a channel with your counterparty and fund it.
+The lightning network discovers new channels and updates the network graph so that your channels will contribute to the global payment liquidity.

+But adding liquidity to AMM pool is different.
+Not all the tokens funded in channels can be market maker liquidity reserves.
+User need to sign a ranged liquidity of pair (x, y), and post it to a tracker.

+Adding liquidity must use the current exchange rate at the moment of deposit[6].
+The exchange rate is calculate from global `x/y`, feed by the tracker:

+**Step 1**: Suppose Alice fund her BTC channel `x'`, then she should fund her USDT channel `y'= y(x+x')/x  - y`.

+**Step 2**: If she fund more or less USDT, the extra tokens, USDT or BTC, will be marked as payment liquidity reserve, which is not a "donation" as Uniswap designs.

+**Step 3**: Alice sync her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.

+The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from an oracle.

+Adding liquidity costs BTC gas fee.

+## removing liquidity

+There are two ways to remove liquidity:
+1. withdraw signed and submitted orders.
+2. close channel and withdraw tokens to the mainchain.

+Trackers calculate the remaining tokens in the liquidity reserve, and the extra tokens will be marked payment liquidity reserve, according to exchange rate at the moment of closing channel:

+Suppose Alice closes her channel of `x'` BTCs, then the BTC-USDT pair will have redundant USDT in pool.
+Its tracker randomly selects some USDT channels in the graph, marks a portion of channel fund, `y'` to be payment liquidity reserve,to make sure the global price `x/y = BTC/USDT` unchanged, where `y' = y - y(x-x')/x`.

+There is no protocol fee taken during closing a channel.
+Only gas fee in BTC occurs.

 ## channel state transition

 We use **AMM balance** and **payment balance** to distinguish the two states of channel funds.